microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 * Copy assignment and copy construction - These copy the value of the pointer from one variable to another.
 * Dereference Method - The Get() method represents the struct const lvalue reference of the pointer to which it is applied.
 The selection . operator can be applied to the Get() to further select a member from the referenced struct.
 * A new cast operator vk::pointer_cast<T,A>(p) is introduced.
 It creates a value of type BufferPointer<T,A>.
 The argument p can be of any BufferPointer type or uint64_t.
 * A buffer pointer can be cast to a bool.
-If so, it returns FALSE if the pointeris null, TRUE otherwise.
+If so, it returns FALSE if the pointer is null, TRUE otherwise.

 Note the operations that are not allowed: